 What is Benzodiazepine Use Disorder?

 Benzodiazepine addiction treatment can be difficult.
-Benzodiazepines, commonly referred to as “benzos,” are prescription sedatives or anxiolytics.
+Benzodiazepines, commonly referred to as “benzos,” are prescription sedatives.
 Doctors will sometimes prescribe benzos to treat anxiety or panic disorders, as they create a tranquil feeling.
 They are also used to treat insomnia and seizures.
 Unfortunately, benzos are also highly addictive, so many patients develop a sedative use disorder, also known as hypnotic use disorder or an anxiolytic use disorder.

 To determine whether someone has a sedative use disorder, the National Association of Addiction Professionals recommends looking for these attributes:

 - The person needs to use higher and higher amounts of the substance to receive the effect